Jared O'Mara: Election

 Prior to being elected, O'Mara had stood as a Labour candidate in various Sheffield council elections.
 He supported Jeremy Corbyn's election as Leader of the Labour Party in 2015 and 2016.
 At the 2017 general election, O'Mara was selected for the constituency of Sheffield Hallam in an emergency selection process for the snap election under the control of the National Executive Committee and regional boards, rather than by the local constituency party.
 The seat had been held by former Liberal Democrat leader and Deputy Prime Minister Nick Clegg.

 O'Mara's campaign focused on disabled people's rights, protecting public services and on his personal background in Sheffield.
 His campaign benefited from a national surge in the Labour vote and from university students in the constituency.
 It was claimed Nick Clegg was thought to be too anti-Brexit by voters, although Sheffield Hallam was estimated to have voted Remain in the 2016 European Union referendum and O'Mara also supported Remain.
-A Progress and Momentum supporter, O'Mara was backed by them during the election campaign.
+A Momentum supporter, O'Mara was backed by them during the election campaign.
 He won the seat with a majority of 2,125 votes, overturning Clegg's previous majority of 2,353 votes.
 The result was considered one of the most important seat changes of the night; O'Mara had not expected to win the seat.
 His acceptance speech called for politicians to do more to stand up for disabled people.

 O'Mara asked his first Parliamentary written question in October 2017.

 During his time as an MP, he campaigned for a second referendum on Brexit and against fracking.
 He never asked an oral question in the House of Commons.